batty2021/bikesharing/README.md

 # Pro
 What I like the most is the ability to really dig deep into data to get better insight.
-There's lots of features to take advantage of, and also like community help is always out there if i stalk .
+There's lots of features to take advantage of, and also like community help is always out there if we stalk .

-# General con's for Tableau to be fixed from my understanding;
+# General con's for Tableau to be fixed from my experience:
-Large files takes a while to load and sometimes it will crash which is inconvenient.
+Large files tooks a while to load or Elapse time and sometimes it will crash which is inconvenient.
-Since there is no auto-save function, you can lose your work if it crashes
+Since there is no auto-save function, we could lose our work.